eJournals and eBooks

 Google Scholar and Google Books are free-to-use resources available through Google with the Library Project.

-Though both Google Scholar and Google Books are great engines through which to start your search, some articles or books can have restricted access to the full text.
-The University Libraries may have access to those articles within their Online Database Collection or can acquire them through Interlibrary Loan (ILL).
+Though both Google Scholar and Google Books are great engines for starting your search, some articles or books can have restricted access to the full text.
+The Libraries may have access to those articles within their Database Finder collection or can acquire them through Interlibrary Loan (ILL).

 Learn more about Google Scholar.